 Bangerz was no doubt a highlight for fans who live in that brand of 21st Century pop where the stars are a dime a dozen.
 The bottom line is not the art itself, but the fashion statement that the tabloid world is waiting for upon the initial drop, or appearance on the next awards show.
-The people of this world like awards shows and they like to get awards.
+The people of this world love awards shows and they like to get awards.
 The awards are the bottom line.
 It’s a world of delusional assholes who have cheapened the word artistry by accepting and expecting accolades for the work of the dozens of producers and writers who create the music they win awards for.
 So in that respect, Bangerz is a product of its own superficial times.
 If anything in Cyrus’s catalog stands as dishonest, it’s Bangerz.
-And although, her marijuana-fueled erratic exploits of the next few years would alienate fans who could no longer relate, her 2015 Internet release Miley Cyrus and Her Dead Petz would be her boldest work to date, opting for capturing spontaneous moments and shoving uncomfortable and awkwardly pathetic lyrics in our faces while the star totally fucking melts down in our ear buds.
+And although, her marijuana-fueled erratic exploits of the next few years would alienate fans who could no longer relate, her 2015 Internet release Miley Cyrus and Her Dead Petz would be her boldest work to date, opting for capturing spontaneous moments and shoving uncomfortable and awkwardly pathetic lyrics in our faces while the star totally melts down in our ear buds.
 Thank you Wayne Coyne.
 If there was ever a Dylan goes electric moment in the 21st Century, serving as one collective WTF, Dead Petz is it.

-Which brings me to Younger Now, and it’s funny because while critics are trashing it, they’re also describing it as a country pop album.
+Which brings me to Younger Now…and it’s funny, because while critics are trashing it, they’re also describing it as a country pop album.

 Sure, Dolly Parton sings on a song, but that’s about the extent of it.
 Cyrus’s content is too radical for country music, even on this rather non-controversial record, and she is too much of a free thinker.
 There is an unspoken code in country that calls for a foundation of conformity, blind patriotism, unquestioned right wing values, and an arrogant prioritization of the Second Amendment over the First Amendment.
 Given her support of Hillary Clinton alone, it is surprising Cyrus hasn’t been declared an anathema in the world of country music.
 The clear reason for this is that she has never been known as a country artist despite her roots.
 Had she been making country music all along and gotten famous through such an identity, the 2016 election would probably have initiated her exile from the genre, which would have disowned her.
 Fortunately for Cyrus, she doesn’t need country music and is artistically far superior to any current country artist that will be allowed to develop on their own criteria.
 Make no mistake…country artists are not allowed that freedom.
 Anyone remember the Dixie Chicks?